top of page

 Prioritize making time and space to review and update your documents.
 Did you stop getting that one grant and no longer need to ask people how many widgets they own?
 Get that useless or unnecessarily invasive information off your forms.
 And if you must ask hard questions, explain why.

-Identify Training and Resources
+Identify training and resources

 Are there training opportunities at your organization where you can raise these issues or share ideas?
 Are there learning circles or working groups that you can participate in?